RetroGamerFG/ESP32-S3-Box3-HASS-Front-End/README.md

 - Fix bugs outstanding
 - ~~Update scenes page to allow more scene entities~~
 - ~~Implement icon autofill and bubble colors based on entity type~~
-  - Partial implementation; icons can change, but seeking a working solution for colors...
+  - ~~Partial implementation; icons can change, but seeking a working solution for colors...~~
+  - Icons now support color-changing by entity type.
+However, implementation of an icon autofill leads to installation errors.
+Best to stick with substitution method unless a future solution exists.
 - ~~Album artwork (is it possible?) on media player page~~
   - Code created for album artwork, but facing limitations with current components.
+Impossible at this time.
+- Migrate and clean up fonts used by project
+- Update for alarmo support (or separate installs for those not interested)
+- Create version that supports additional dock sensors (don't have hardware on hand, so will be unable to test)